OpenUnited/platform/.github/CONTRIBUTING.md

 By default, the OpenUnited platform will look for a database named `ou_db` and use `postgres` as both the username and password.
 This is set in your .env file and can be overriden of course.

-The `make setup` script you run later on will create this database for you automatically by calling the [reset_database.py](../reset_database.py) script.
+The `make setup` command you run later on will create this database for you automatically by calling the [reset_database.py](../reset_database.py) script.

 In case you don't already have PostgreSQL running locally, the end of this guide you can see some helpful tips for installing PostgreSQL with and without Docker.